yalmip/yalmip.github.io/_posts/commands/2016-09-17-sdpsettings.md

 ### !cachesolvers

-Every time [optimize] is called, YALMIP checks for available solvers.
+Every time [optimize](/command/optimize) is called, YALMIP checks for available solvers.
 This can take a while on some systems (some networks), so it is possible to avoid doing this check every call.
-Set cachesolvers to 1, and YALMIP will remember the solvers (using a persistent variable) found in the first call to [optimize].
+Set cachesolvers to 1, and YALMIP will remember the solvers (using a persistent variable) found in the first call to [optimize](/command/optimize).
 If solvers are added to the path after the first call, YALMIP will not detect this.
-Hence, after adding a solver to the path the work-space must be cleared or [optimize] must be called once with cachesolvers set to 0.
+Hence, after adding a solver to the path the work-space must be cleared or [optimize](/command/optimize) must be called once with cachesolvers set to 0.
 Only use this option if you absolutely need it.

 ### !removeequalities